AliciaGR5/The_Metagenomics_dispatch/README.md

 It's just if you want to create a loop and make your life easier.

 ### [18.
 Isoelectric_point_table.R](https://github.com/AliciaGR5/The_Metagenomics_dispatch/blob/main/18.%20Isoelectric_point_table.R)
-It's a good idea to observe how the isoelectric point of your sample's proteome changes, so here's a script to do it for the entire sample or separately for two groups: archaea and bacteria (because we think it's interesting to know).
+It's a good idea to observe how the isoelectric point of your samples proteome changes, so here's a script to do it for the entire sample or separately for two groups: archaea and bacteria (because we think it's interesting to know).
 + You'll need an additional script called 'fasta2pi' which we can't upload, but please contact us, and we'll show you how to do it **(agroldan@us.es)**.

 ### [19.
 PI_violin_plot.R](https://github.com/AliciaGR5/The_Metagenomics_dispatch/blob/main/19.%20PI_violin_plot.R)